IRNAS/irnas-workflows-software/workflow-templates/zephyr/README.md

 - `make project-setup` - Sets up the project and any tooling that might depend on it.
 - `make pre-build` - Runs commands that need to run before the _build_.
+- `make quick-build` - Usually a single build command, used for building the build configuration that should be checked at every single commit.
-- `make build` - The _build_, the heart of the workflow.
-This could be a single build command or a set of build commands.
+- `make release` - A set of build commands whose binaries would end in the release.
 - `make pre-package` - Only used in the release process, it is skipped if the workflow was triggered due to a PR.
 Use it to package build artefacts.

 ### Packaging build artefacts

-In release processes, the `build.yaml` will collect any files found in the `artefacts` folder of the project's root directory and attach them to the newly created a GitHub release as release artefacts.
+In release process, the `build.yaml` will collect any files found in the `artefacts` folder of the project's root directory and attach them to the newly created a GitHub release as release artefacts.